Kipras-Skeirys/project_shush/README.md

 Work in progess...

-Should upload the whole project by march 18.
+Should be finished by march 18.